Karthikvenu20/Rosechat-Miniproject/README.md

-RoseChat is a Flutter-based mobile application designed to facilitate seamless voice and video communication between family members,real time chatting and emergency settings with a focus on elderly users.
-The app enables easy contact management, emergency handling,Realtime chatting with family members, instant calling, and a user-friendly interface.
+Rosechat - An Android App For Elderly People is a mobile communication platform tailored for elderly users to foster seamless and secure connectivity with their family and friends.
+Aimed at bridging the digital divide, the app features a user-friendly interface with large, accessible controls designed to accommodate less tech-savvy individuals.
+It integrates real-time voice and video calling via ZegoCloud, instant messaging through Firebase, and a robust emergency alert

+system powered by Python Flask and email notifications.
+Additional features include speech- to-text conversion and temporary image sharing for non- critical communication.
+The system’s

+backend architecture combines Firebase for dynamic interactions and SQLite for local data han- dling.
+With a focus on safety, ease of use, and emotional connectivity, Rose Chat offers a reliable

+solution for elderly engagement in the digital age.
+Future enhancements include geo-sensitive visual cues and a multi-tiered emergency escalation protocol, showcasing the app’s potential as a scalable, inclusive technology for senior care and communication.

 FEATURES